AbhinavSanal/GeorgeBotKutty/README.md

 Not much people have a fake friend and we are giving you one, our on GeorgeKutty

 ### The Solution (that nobody asked for)
 The solution is GeorgeKutty an AI assistant that respond to your querries and questions.
-Be ware of him as you can't always trust him
+Beware of him as you can't always trust him

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Languages used]
-- [Frameworks used]
-- [Libraries used]
-- [Tools used]

-For Hardware:
+- Python, HTML/CSS, Javascript
-- [List main components]
+- Flask
-- [List specifications]
+- gpt4all, pyttsx3
-- [List tools required]
+- Meta-Llama-3.2-3B

 ### Implementation
 For Software: